nosdmitry/nosdmitry/README.md

 My name is Dmitry, I'm web developer.

-- 🔭 I’m currently studing at [Yandex.Praktikum](https://praktikum.yandex.ru/web) wep-developement school
+- 🔭 I’m currently studing at [Yandex.Praktikum](https://praktikum.yandex.ru/web) web-developement school
 - :computer: I want to code a lot
 - :shower: I want my code to be nice and clean and I try to do all my best
 - :eyes: I'm looking for a job now!